bcdurden/azure_bigbang/README.md

 ### Add TLS Certificates

 The `base/configmap.yaml` is setup to use the domain `bigbang.dev` by default.
-(Which results in sites that look like this: https://*.bigbang.dev) A demo TLS wildcard certificate is provided in `base/bigbang-dev-cert.yaml` to use.
+(Which results in sites that look like this: `https://*.bigbang.dev`) A demo TLS wildcard certificate is provided in `base/bigbang-dev-cert.yaml` to use.

-#### Important Security Note:
+#### Important Security Note

 Since the private key of the demo cert is in a public repo all traffic sent to a demo site should be treated as compromised and can be decrypted by MITM packet sniffers, so it's necessary to do one of the following:

 1. Use the demo cert for demos over private IP space / trusted networks.
 (VPNs and tools like [shuttle](https://github.com/sshuttle/sshuttle) can make this easier, (shuttle can allow Linux and Mac users to treat an ssh bastion like a VPN), Note: Certain firewall and endpoint protection software can block the functionality of sshuttle.)
 2. If using Cloud Infrastructure with Public IPs to test, ensure no Cloud IAM rights are attached to the instances.
 (Otherwise it'd be possible for a MITM attacker to listen in on traffic to a service like ArgoCD, and sniff ArgoCD admin creds, which could have kubectl admin creds, and if the kubernetes cluster has Cloud IAM rights, that could result in lateral movement deeper into a cloud account/potential compromise of resources beyond a demo cluster.)
 3. Another alternative is to not use the demo HTTPS cert and provide your own.